Feature image for our blog post on HR audits

 • Recruitment and hiring practices

-• FLSA compliance/exempt/non-exempt classification of employees
+• Fair Labor Standards Act (FLSA) compliance/exempt/non-exempt classification of employees

-• I-9 practices
+• Form I-9 practices

 • Employee onboarding